-In 2014, a couple of weeks after supporting a teacher at the Title 1 school to organize their Science & Engineering Fair, this teacher had reached out to share a story.
+In 2015, a teacher reached out to me to share a story a couple of weeks after I provided her with full support her at a Title 1 school to organize their Science & Engineering Fair.
 She explained how one of her most at-risk students had come to her the day after the fair and had declared that he was going to be an engineer when he grew up.
 From that point forward, he had totally turned around his behavior in class.

 He was focused.